Must See Fall Foliage Destinations

 To many people, fall is seen as the saddest season.
 The end of the warm months, the bright flowers, and the heralding of the bone-chilling winter.
-To me it is one of the most beautiful and exciting times of the year.
+However, to me it is one of the most beautiful and exciting times of the year.
 Fall means cool nights by the warm fire, apple picking, pumpkin everything, and so much more.

 Fall in the Berkshires is a mystical time of year that brings travelers from all over the world seeking the opportunity to see the changing of the leaves.
+Here are some must-see destinations to experience in the final days before the fall foliage season ends.

 Mount Greylock